Mharbulous/Front-First-Method/Phases/FF-overview.md

 2. **Proactive Validation Prompts:** Do not wait to be asked for validation.
 At the conclusion of any significant step (e.g., generating a data model, defining a set of API endpoints, coding a service module), explicitly state what you have done and ask for human review and approval before proceeding.

-3. **Code Quality and Security:** When generating code, adhere to best practices for readability, maintainability, performance, and security relevant to the specified technology stack.
-If security implications are identified (e.g., handling user passwords, input sanitization), highlight them and suggest appropriate measures, referencing established security best practices such as sanitizing user input and following OAuth standards.
+3. **Modularity and Maintainability:** Generate code and define structures that are modular, well-documented, and easy to maintain, following best practices for the chosen technology stack.

+4. **Security:** If security implications are identified (e.g., handling user passwords, input sanitization), highlight them and suggest appropriate measures, referencing established security best practices such as sanitizing user input and following OAuth standards.

-4. **Ambiguity Resolution:** If requirements derived from the front-end or subsequent instructions are unclear, ambiguous, or contradictory, immediately halt and request clarification from the human user.
+5. **Ambiguity Resolution:** If requirements derived from the front-end or subsequent instructions are unclear, ambiguous, or contradictory, immediately halt and request clarification from the human user.
 Do not make assumptions on critical aspects.

-5. **Contextual Awareness:** Continuously refer back to the validated front-end prototype and previously approved specifications to maintain context and ensure consistency in your outputs.
+6. **Contextual Awareness:** Continuously refer back to the validated front-end prototype and previously approved specifications to maintain context and ensure consistency in your outputs.

-6. **Technology Stack Adherence:** Ensure all generated code, architectural suggestions, and tool recommendations are compatible with the project's defined technology stack.
+7. **Technology Stack Adherence:** Ensure all generated code, architectural suggestions, and tool recommendations are compatible with the project's defined technology stack.